Steve-Fenton/TfsCruiser/README.md

 TfsCruiser
 ==========

-TFS Cruiser is a great big visible information radiator to show off the heath of your TFS builds.
+TFS Cruiser is a great big visible information radiator to show off:

+ - build status
+ - test run status
+ - basic code forensics (churn)

 UPDATED for v2.0 of the Build REST API.